lonerapier/lonerapier.github.io/content/thoughts/msm.md

 T_{j7}&=T_{j6}+S_{j1}
 \end{align*}
 $$

-7. Sum each window.
+1. Sum each window.

 Complexity: $\frac{b}{c}(2^c+N+1)$ additions +. $b$ squarings

 - Part 1: window result calculation: $(2^c+N)b/c$
 - Part 2: sum over all windows: each iteration require $1$ addition and $c$ squarings. $b/c$ windows -> $\frac{b}{c} + \frac{b}{c}*c$ squarings

-# Point Addition Optimisations
+## Point Addition Optimisations

 Majority of complexity is due to point additions.
 Point addition complexity for affine coordinates is 1 division, 2 multiplications, 6 additions on $\mathbb{F}$.
 Division is very costly.

 Use projective coordinates.
-Division can be defered to when there is need for switch back to affine coordinates.
+Division can be deferred to when there is need for switch back to affine coordinates.

 Complexity: 7 mults, 4 squarings, 9 additions, 3 mults by 2, 1 by 1.
 But no division is required.

-## Batch Affine
+### Batch Affine

 Can be used in cases where aim is to find: $G_{i}=P_i+Q_i$ where P, Q are points on EC.